FriendlyScore/FriendlyScore-Connect-Android-Example/README.md

     #This value must be specified
     FS_CLIENT_ID=client_id
-    #Open Banking Scheme for Redirection to the app.
+    #You must specify the value the SDK will use for android:scheme to redirect back to your app. https://developer.android.com/training/app-links/deep-linking
-    FS_OBP_SCHEME=not.provided
+    FS_OBP_SCHEME=Please Provide this value.

   #### **Add the following values to your App Level build.gradle file(In the demo app/build.gradle)**